dallmeyer/jak-up/README.md

 ![image](https://github.com/dallmeyer/jak-up/assets/2515356/0fd48125-819c-4bb3-a7dc-ff3e6453be84)

+If you don't know what Only Up is, [watch this](https://www.youtube.com/watch?v=i6A0uuxxaxQ&start=994).

 Ping me on discord (barg034) or create an issue here if you find any issues

 ## Known issues ##